 Keeping those shoulders out of your ears

-As yoga teachers we are definitely drawn to helping students keep those shoulders in yoga out of their ears.
-What we’re actually describing when we say this, is maintaining an ideal position (or close to ideal) of the scapulae in relationship to the rib cage.
-A healthy balance of tension between the muscles that elevate and depress the scapula on the rib cage is necessary for that ideal positioning.
+As yoga teachers we are drawn to helping students keep those shoulders in yoga out of their ears.
+What we’re actually describing when we say this, is maintaining an ideal position (or close to ideal) of the scapulae in relationship to the ribcage.
+A healthy balance of tension between the muscles that elevate and depress the scapulae on the ribcage is necessary for that positioning.

-The primary muscles doing the action to resist those scapulae creeping up the rib cage are pectoralis minor and the lower trapezius, with some assistance from latissimus dorsi and the lower fibers of pectoralis major.
+The primary muscles which resist those scapulae creeping up the ribcage are pectoralis minor and lower trapezius, with assistance from latissimus dorsi and the lower fibers of pectoralis major.
 What’s also necessary for keeping those shoulders out of your ears is depression of the scapulae.
 The general laxity that we see in people who have their shoulders in their ears is often corrected by saying that the shoulder blades need to move back and down.
 The rhomboids are often suggested here.

 As usual, I depart slightly from this.
 I actually don’t think the shoulder blades need to be brought together in what we call retraction as much as the depression part.
-Typically, I would start with just the depression of the scapula first.
-What most people miss is that, although we are using the muscles that depress the scapula, what literally moves is not the scapula.
+Typically, I would start with just depression of the scapulae.
+What most people miss is that, although we are using the muscles that depress the scapulae, what literally moves is not the scapulae.
 Instead because our hands are often on the floor, in a posture like chaturanga for example, we are suspending our body weight.
-So, the movement is not of the scapula, but instead it is the torso being lifted between the two scapula.
-It’s the same muscles, it’s just not created by thinking shoulder blades down, it’s created by trying to push the hands into the floor.
+So, the movement is not of the scapulae.
+Instead it is the torso being lifted between the two scapulae.
+It’s the same muscles, it’s just not created by thinking shoulder blades down.
+It’s created by trying to push the hands into the floor.